 Second time I booked through Priceline.
 First experience was great.
-This time I booked a Niagara Falls hotel for 2 nights through Priceline.
+This time I booked a Niagara Falls Hotel for 2 nights through Priceline.
 We arrived at 9:30 pm and noticed the hotel was very dated and smelled quite musty.
 Went to front desk, gave my name and was told the reservation they had was for the 20th leaving the 22nd.
 I told them, no, I booked for the 18th leaving the 20th.
 She told me the hotel was fully booked, but that one guest had not shown up and she could give us the very last room - in the sub-basement.
 We said OK and went to the room that had not been updated since 1972!

 I went to front desk and asked if I could PLEASE cancel for the next night.
 They said no, that since I booked through Priceline, I could not.
 I called Priceline and explained the situation.
 They said that they would call the hotel, and if what I said was accurate, they would provide me with options.
-About 45 minutes later (not pricelines fault, the front desk person was AWOL), I was taken off hold.
+About 45 minutes later (not Priceline's fault, the front desk person was AWOL), I was taken off hold.
 The customer care person told me he would move us to a hotel of our choice (gave us a couple of options) that night.
 He also called the hotel to ensure we were expected and well taken care of.

-The new hotel was the Holiday Inn and conference Centre in St. Catharines.
-It was BEAUTIFUL.
-We got a significant upgrade to a one bedroom very modern suite, 2 free breakfasts and a one night credited back to our card for our trouble.
+WINSTON SALEM, NC, NORTH CAROLINA -- We booked Quality Inn in Winston Salem for 2 nights.
+The first night, we got in late and the room was NASTY.
+The door to the outside wouldn't even close all the way and there were stains on the sheets!
 I called the front desk and was moved to a "better" room.
 The door to the outside STILL wouldn't close all the way but was better.
 The shower had not been cleaned.
 It was disgusting!
 The paint was chipping off the walls.
 The sheets were itchy and we thought they might have bugs.
 We got through the night because it was so late.

+The next morning, I checked with the front desk and they said they would allow us to cancel our hotel for the 2nd night.
+We booked another hotel that was 10x better and cheaper, the Hawthorne Inn!
 When I called Priceline to request money back for the 2nd night (when we didn't even stay there), they said they would not issue a refund.
 I had to call Priceline 4 times and the hotel manager 2 times in order to finally get my money back for a night that I didn't even stay there!

 Priceline was not concerned.
 They made me do all the work, and didn't care about their customer service.
 They were perfectly fine allowing the hotel to charge me for a product I didn't even get.
 Very disappointed.
 I eventually got a refund for the 2nd night, but man I had to fight for it.
 I have booked with Priceline approx 20 times in last 8 months.
 I have been a good and loyal customer.
 But, after the nonchalant attitude and the amount of work I had to do to get Priceline to back up a product that they sold, I'm done.
 I'll use Expedia or Hotels.com from now on.

 Further, an odd thing happened.
 The representative I was talking to first told me that if she could talk to my doctor, she could waive the $25 fee.
-I gave her my doctor's number, she put me on hold, came back, said she had called my doctor and verified my information, but then said she was going to charge me $25 anyway.
+I gave her my doctor's number, she put me on hold, came back, said she had called my doctor and verified my information.
+But then said she was going to charge me $25 anyway.
 Why do that to someone?
 Was this an identity theft attempt?
 I don't know, but I'll never use Priceline again.

 SETAUKET, NEW YORK -- Priceline CANNOT be trusted to rate hotels.
 After bidding on a 4 star hotel in Chicago, we were booked at a lovely little Boutique Hotel that is NOT 4 star by any stretch of the imagination.
 The room is 8 foot by 8 foot for god's sake, in which they squeezed a queen sized bed.
 (Don't forget, your bid ONLY gets you the smallest accommodation).
 THAT alone is no one's idea of a luxury hotel.
 It was claustrophobic.
 I don't care how clean and nice the staff, if it isn't commodious or luxurious, it is NOT a 4 star hotel.

 The downside is that there is a very small lobby, narrow hallways, TWENTY DOLLAR movie rental in the room - a REAL rip off, free coffee WHEN they fill the carafes, sometimes you get soap and shampoo, sometimes not.
 They say there is a spa and exercise room, but we were not in the mood to stick around any more than we had to.
 All the REAL 4 star hotels and attractions are a cab ride away in the loop area.

 After bidding and getting the Hotel Felix, a hotel we had never heard of, we read the reviews and were very unhappy.
 For our vacation to Chicago, we wanted a 4 star experience.
 We contacted Priceline at least a DOZEN times asking them for an upgrade to a REAL 4 star hotel, but they held firm, insisting that Hotel Felix is a 4 star hotel.

-Priceline advertises best price guarantee you can save up to 60% when you name your own price on a hotel.
+Priceline advertises best price guarantee.
+You can save up to 60% when you Name Your Own Price on a hotel.
 When I saw the advertisement, I thought my dream would come true to save money on a trip.
 Then I submitted an initial bid $250 to bid a resort at Wailea area in Maui for 6 nights in August 2011.
 The median price at Wailea area is $569 per Priceline.com.
 I had searched before I bid.
 I found out that only 3 resorts available at Wailea area at Priceline.com.
 These resorts are:

 (1) Wailea Beach Marriott $249 per night